 The members of our Board of Directors, the executive officers and persons who hold more than 10% of our outstanding common stock are subject to the reporting requirements of Section 16(a) of the Securities Exchange Act of 1934 which require them to file reports with respect to their ownership of the common stock and their transactions in such common stock.
-Based upon (i) the copies of Section 16(a) reports which we received from such persons for their 2004 fiscal year transactions in the common stock and their common stock holdings and (ii) the written representations received from one or more of such persons that no annual Form 5 reports were required to be filed by them for the 2004 fiscal year, we believe that all reporting requirements under Section 16(a) for such fiscal year were met in a timely manner by its directors, executive officers and greater than ten percent beneficial owners, except that Mr. Coker failed to timely file a Form 4 with respect to one transaction.
+Based upon (i) the copies of Section 16(a) reports which we received from such persons for their 2005 fiscal year transactions in the common stock and their common stock holdings and (ii) the written representations received from one or more of such persons that no annual Form 5 reports were required to be filed by them for the 2005 fiscal year, we believe that all reporting requirements under Section 16(a) for such fiscal year were met in a timely manner by its directors, executive officers and greater than ten percent beneficial owners, except that each of Mr. Ivester and Mr. Welland failed to file a timely report with respect to one transaction.